Info for Authors – Social Media Guide

 - User Interface.
 Make sure that when you design your website, it is easy to navigate and that everything is properly labeled.
 Search engines reward websites that don’t confuse users and are easy to navigate.

 - Tags.
 Most of the free website builders we suggested will allow you to create tags for pages on your website and on blog posts.
-Add tags to pages and posts that are relevant.
-Tag your name and book titles, but also genres, topics mentioned in your content, and any other words or phrases you think may help users find your content.
+Add relevant tags to pages and posts.
+Tag not only your name and book titles, but also genres, topics mentioned in your content, and any other words or phrases you think may help users find your content.

 - Blog.
 The simple act of having a blog and updating it regularly is great for SEO, especially when you are constantly using your keywords in your posts.
 If you are considering creating a blog, SEO is a great reason to do so.

 - Image Alt Tags.
-Whenever you add an image to your website, you’ll have the opportunity to add an “alt” tag.
+Whenever you add an image to your website, you have the opportunity to add an “alt” tag.
 This is a simple image description that shows in place of the image if for some reason the image won’t show up on a user’s screen.
 Adding these, especially if they include your keywords, is a great practice for SEO.
+They also make the website more accessible to users with visual impairments because screen reading software can use the alt tags to describe the image to the user.

 - Social Media and Newsletter.
 Share your website on social media whenever you have the opportunity.
 This is a great way to drive people to your website and thus make it more friendly to search engines.

-Do not forget to update your website with your most recent release with the latest projects at the top of the site in the lead up to publication.
+Do not forget to update your website with your most recent release--with the latest projects at the top of the site--in the lead-up to publication.

 Author Website Examples: